 Are You Ready for Some Wee Spoilers?

-OUTLANDER | SEASON 2 OFFICIAL TRAILER | AMAZON PRIME, AMAZON VIDEO UK, WWW.YOUTUBE.COM
+OUTLANDER | SEASON 2 OFFICIAL TRAILER | AMAZON PRIME, AMAZON VIDEO UK and photos by Sony Pictures Television.

 She tells him of subsequent marriage and pregnancy to Jamie (Sam Heughan), her kilted husband from the 18th century.
-This time Frank’s a wee trusting – albeit angry – lamb, believing the time travelling tale and allowing her to don both wedding rings.
+This time Frank’s a wee trusting – albeit angry – lamb.
+He believes her time travelling tale and allowing her to don both wedding rings.
 He even wants to bring up the child as his own (he’s infertile).
 This couple is last seen together moving to Boston for a new life.
 Then his work done, Menzies plodded off – I assume – to appear in the Night Manager (2016) with Loki (Tom Hiddleston).

-Later in the series, Claire continues to save the sick as she helps at a charity hospital, tends to those with war injuries, consults with a herbalist on a number of occasions – making a new friend – and generally assesses and treats anyone who even just coughs in her presence.
-Jamie meanwhile hopes to gain the trust of Prince Charles Stuart in whorehouses, fights the dastardly Jacobites in both duels and in battle and catches Claire if she collapses in a heap.
+Later in the series, Claire continues to save the sick as she helps at a charity hospital,.
+She tends to those with war injuries, consults with a herbalist on a number of occasions – making a new friend – and generally assesses and treats anyone who even just coughs in her presence.
+Jamie meanwhile hopes to gain the trust of Prince Charles Stuart in whorehouses, as you do.
+He also fights the dastardly Jacobites in both duels and in battle and catches Claire if she collapses in a heap.

 New friends in France include a wee pickpocket kid named Fergus and some

 New Scottish characters include Ross (Scott Kyle) – with no beard – and Kincaid (Gregor Firth) – with beard – whose wee story inspired many as a wee kilted bromance.
-And Claire is told her fellow time traveller, Geillis had not been killed immediately but had first given birth to a son before her death.
+And Claire is told more her fellow time traveller, Geillis.
+That Geillis had not been killed immediately but had first given birth to a son before her death.